What to Do with a Tax Refund?

 13 Best Ideas for What to Do with a Tax Refund

-If you are looking for what to do with your tax refund, then this article is for you!
+OK, now with some of those other related questions out of the way first, if you are looking for what to do with your tax refund, keep reading!
 Here are 13 of the best things you can do with your tax refund.

 According to Bankrate, the average tax return for 2018 was $2,899.
 That means that the average American family allowed the government to use $241.67 a month that they could have kept in their own pocket and used to fund their own awesome financial goals!
 So let’s not do that!